windsoft-erp/ODataDBService/ODataDBService/README.md

 ## Deployment with Docker

+1. Make sure you have Docker installed.
-1. Open a terminal or command prompt.
+2. Open a terminal or command prompt.
-2. Change the working directory to the root of the project.
+3. Change the working directory to the root of the project.
-3. Run `docker build -t odatadbapi .` to build the Docker image.
+4. Run `docker build -t odatadbapi .` to build the Docker image.
-4. Run `docker run -d -p 8080:80 --name odatadbapi odatadbapi` to start a container with the built image.
+5. Run `docker run -d -p 8080:80 --name odatadbapi odatadbapi` to start a container with the built image.
-5. Access the API at `http://localhost:8080`.
+6. Access the API at `http://localhost:8080`.

 ## Contributing